 - In general, you will need three letters of recommendation.
 Your match advisor will help you identify appropriate letter writers. - The most important attributes of the authors are that they know you reasonably well and that they have a good opinion of you.
 Less important, but something to consider, is their academic level.
-Chairs and residency program directors across the country, so it may be helpful to get letters from them.
+Chairs and residency program directors tend to know other chairs and residency program directors across the country, so it may be helpful to get letters from them.
 However, the most important thing is that they can write a strong supportive letter, no matter where they are in the academic food chain.
 In addition, it is wise to get a letter from at least one faculty member at UNM who is in the specialty to which you are applying. - Before you make your actual requests for letters of recommendation, make sure you have finalized your personal statement and your CV, as these are important items to give to your letter writers, no matter how well they know you.
 These documents make it easier to write a more personalized letter. - Do not submit more letters than are requested by the individual program. - Do not solicit letters from residents or fellows.
 Although they may know you well, their recommendations will not be as influential as those of faculty members. - Request letters at least six weeks before they are due to give faculty members plenty of time to write the letter.
-Ideally, letters should be written and uploaded to ERAS by September 1st, but it is okay to upload letters after that date. - Approximately two weeks before the letters are due, contact the Office of Medical Student Affairs and verify that they have been electronically transmitted.
-If a letter has not yet been submitted, contact the faculty member and politely remind him/her of the deadline.
-(OMSA can facilitate this polite reminder as well.)
+Ideally, letters should be written and uploaded to ERAS by October 1st, but it is okay to upload letters after that date.